10d9e/non-interactive-mpc/README.md

 ### Relation to the Paper
 This code provides a practical example of the theoretical concepts presented in the paper.
 While the paper discusses a more complex and secure implementation suitable for real-world applications, this simulation offers an educational insight into how such a protocol operates.
 It demonstrates the key aspects of secure multi-party computation: maintaining the privacy of individual inputs while allowing a collective computation of a function.

-In summary, the code serves as an illustrative example, showing how the principles of linear secret sharing and non-interactive computation phases can be applied to securely compute sum-of-products expressions in a distributed manner, as described in the referenced paper.
+In summary, the authors of the [paper](https://nillion.pub/sum-of-products-lsss-non-interactive.pdf) have developed a sophisticated protocol that enhances the capabilities of linear secret sharing schemes while maintaining their security and non-interactivity.
+The math ensures both the operational feasibility and cryptographic security of the proposed scheme, which is essential for practical applications in secure multi-party computation.
+The code serves as an illustrative example, showing how the principles of linear secret sharing and non-interactive computation phases can be applied to securely compute sum-of-products expressions in a distributed manner, as described in the referenced paper.

 ### Reference
 - **Paper**: "Evaluation of Arithmetic Sum-of-Products Expressions in Linear Secret Sharing Schemes with a Non-Interactive Computation Phase"